 One of the highest levels of orphanhood in Africa occurs in Mozambique (Kobiane´,Calve`s & Marcoux, 2005).
 Presently there are more than two million orphans and vulnerable children in the nation (UNICEF, 2016, p 16).
 The growing orphan crisis has overwhelmed many communities and has weakened the ability of extended families to meet traditional care-taking expectations.
 One in five children in Mozambique do not live with their parents.
 Notably, 74.7% of the population earns less than $1.25 a day and 90% of the population brings home below $2 a day (The World Bank, 2015).
 It is no surprise, then, to find Mozambique in the bottom ten nations of the world regarding their global ranking in the Human Development Index (Malik, 2014).

-The nation’s poverty has created serious hunger problems, with only 14 other nations in the world facing worse hunger pains (Frey, 2016).
+The nation’s poverty has created serious hunger problems, with only 14 other nations in the world facing worse hunger pains.
 As it stands now, more than 1 in 4 people in Mozambique are considered undernourished, and more than 43% of the children under five years of age have stunted growth due to malnutrition (Frey, 2016).

 More than 6